August von Heeringen

-August von Heeringen (26 November 1855 – 29 September 1927) was a Prussian admiral of the German Empire.
+Carl August Amon von Heeringen (26 November 1855 – 29 September 1927) was a Prussian admiral of the German Empire.
 He headed the Imperial Navy News Office (Nachrichtenbureau des Reichsmarineamts) and served as the Chief of the German Naval General Staff (Admiralstab) 12 March 1911 – 31 March 1913, and was present at the famous War Council of 8 December 1912.

 Early life

 Heeringen was born in Kassel in the Electorate of Hesse.
 He was the son of Josias von Heeringen (1809–1885) and his wife Ehefrau Karoline von Starkloff (1817–1871).
 His elder brother Josias von Heeringen was a general.

 Career

 He worked with leaders of the German Empire such as Kaiser Wilhelm II, and admirals Alfred von Tirpitz, Georg Alexander von Müller, Gustav von Senden-Bibran, and Friedrich von Hollmann to build a strong German navy.
 He saw it as a means to secure Germany's position on the world stage.
 Also, he saw a great national navy as a unifying force for an empire still divided into various kingdoms.